 The Elk Creek Project is planned as a high-grade underground mining operation using a long-hole stoping mining method and paste backfill, with shaft access to minimize development through water bearing horizons.
 The mine will utilize jumbo drills for lateral development and tophammer and down-the-hole drills for vertical development and production stoping.
-Bolters will be used for ground support.
+Rock bolters will be used for ground support and probe holes will be used to support mine grouting where required.
 Ore will be remotely mucked from the bottom stope accesses using 14 tonne Load-Haul-Dump units ("LHD").
-The LHDs will transport the ore to remuck bays to maximize the efficiency of the stope mucking operations.
-A second LHD and a fleet of 40 tonne haul trucks will be used to transport ore from the remuck bays to the grizzly feeding the underground material handling system.
-The ore is fed through the grizzly with a rock breaker into an underground crusher (the "Primary Crusher") and via a material handling system to the surface.
+The LHDs will transport the ore to an ore pass directly or to remuck bays to maximize the efficiency of the stope mucking operations.
+When needed, a second LHD and a fleet of 40 tonne haul trucks will be used to transport ore from the remuck bays to the grizzly feeding the underground material handling system.
+Multiple remuck bays are used on each level to avoid interference between the LHD and the haul trucks.
+The ore is fed through the grizzlys with rock breakers into an underground crusher (the "Primary Crusher") and via a material handling system to the surface.